lchen23/UdacityDRL_continuous_control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 ## Result
 A movie clip demonstrating successfully trained agents (achieving an average score of +35) is shown below.
-The robotic arms follow the targets (rotating green ball) most of the time.
+The robotic arms can follow the moving targets (rotating green ball) most of the time.

 ![trained agents](reacher.gif)